 What foods to eat or avoid to reduce my risk of eczema?

 The association between eczema and food allergies is unclear.
-Suppose you have any kind of food allergies, one of the reasons you must avoid that particular food is that it may trigger or worsen dermatitis.
-Some common food allergies include peanuts, dairy, eggs, sugar, alcohol and gluten.
+Suppose you have any food allergies; one of the reasons you must avoid that particular food is that it may trigger or worsen dermatitis.
+Some common food allergies include peanuts, dairy, eggs, sugar, alcohol, and gluten.
 If your condition flares up after eating a particular food, you are probably allergic to it.

-However, food will most likely not trigger an outbreak if you don’t have any food allergy.
+However, food will most likely not trigger an outbreak if you don’t have any food allergies.

 Other Conditions Confused with Eczema

 Scabies is caused by mites, which are invisible to the naked eye.
 Burrowing into the skin leads to itching, which can often be confused with eczema.
-Scabies is contagious, and the areas of the body affected by scabies may differ from eczema.
+Scabies is contagious, and the body areas affected by scabies may differ from eczema.
 The two conditions can still be confused.

-Psoriasis leads to itchy, red, scaly, silver-coloured patches on the skin.
-Most commonly, the patches appear on the knees, elbows or scalp, though they can appear elsewhere on the body.
+Psoriasis leads to itchy, red, scaly, silver-colored patches on the skin.
+Most commonly, the patches appear on the knees, elbows, or scalp, though they can appear elsewhere on the body.
 Psoriasis can also make the skin crack or bleed.
 Unlike eczema, it affects the joints and leads to swollen and stiff joints.
 Since both conditions can result in flare-ups, one could easily mistake psoriasis for eczema.

 Mycosis can be confused with eczema on the hands.
-This condition is caused by a fungus and leads to redness and itching.
+A fungus causes this condition and leads to redness and itching.

 Seborrheic dermatitis is also called the “cradle cap” in babies.
-Although, it can affect adults as well.
+However, it can affect adults as well.
 It results in inflammation of the scalp leading to itching.